Ultrasonic imaging in highly heterogeneous backgrounds: Introduction

 In applied mathematics, in parallel, over two decades of research in inverse scattering and transmission eigenvalues has given rise to a suit of rigorous algorithms for non-iterative waveform inversion~\cite{cako2020,cako2016,audi2017,guzi2015,bonn2019}.
 Recently, sampling-based approaches to inverse scattering have been applied to laser-ultrasonic test data~\cite{Venk2022}.
 The results demonstrate superior reconstructions in terms of quality and resolution compared to conventional methods.
 In addition, introduction of the differential evolution indicators~\cite{AudiDLSM} as a tool for waveform tomography in unknown media showcase a unique opportunity to achieve the above-mentioned goal for real-time, laser-based monitoring.
 The differential indicators have so far been theoretically established for (i) acoustic imaging of obstacles in periodic and random media~\cite{nguy2020,audi2021}, and (ii) elastic-wave imaging of fractures in monolithic solids~\cite{pour2020,pour2021(3)}.
 A rigorous justification of this imaging modality for its potentially dominant field of application i.e., ultrasonic tomography in complex composites -- where the background features a random distribution of heterogeneities and discontinuities of unknown support and material characteristics which are subject to both interfacial and volumetric evolution, is still lacking.
 The present study is an effort toward establishing the differential evolution indicators in the general case of solids.
 In this vein, a special attention is paid to pose the forward scattering problem in a broad sense by taking advantage of contributions on the nature of transmission eigenvalues in elastodynamics~\cite{char2002, char2002(2), char2008, char2006, bell2010, bell2013,cako2021}.
-In this setting, the main theorems provide a comprehensive analysis on the behavior of differential indicators for relevant evolution scenarios involving fracturing and elastic transformation.